Get

 Origin: Mediterranean region, including Greece, Turkey, and Iran

-This herb is thought to have many benefits for cats, these include supporting your cat’s immune system, eyesight, urinary tract, and circulation.
-It is important to note that the benefits of parsley are only apparent when parsley is eaten in moderation.
+This herb is thought to have some potential benefits for cats; these include supporting your cat’s immune system, eyesight, urinary tract, and circulation.
+It is important to note that the benefits of parsley are mainly anecdotal when it comes to pets.

 7. Cat Grass